jhoo-o/cs422-project/README.md

 FORFEIT startup User Interface for Soni CS 422

-Actively worked on by John Ho, Red Reyes, and Matthew Danque
+Actively worked on by John Ho, Red Reyes, and Matthew Danque in group 8.

 AI USAGE STATEMENT: There was no AI in the creation and completion of the UI for this group project.

 REMOVE BELOW WHEN TURNING IN FINAL PROJECT OR WHENEVER WE TURN IT in

+FOR MY GROUPMMATES.
+PLEASE RUN NPM INSTALL ON FIRST RUN OF THIS PROJECT, AND THE NPM START.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).